lzwjava/blog-source/notes/2025-06-29-pico-led-button-setup-en.md

 ---
-title: "Raspberry Pi Pico LED Button Setup"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Raspberry Pi Pico LED Button Setup
 translated: false
-generated: true
 ---

 To set up a Raspberry Pi Pico to run the provided MicroPython code, which controls an LED based on a button press, follow these steps: